kedacore/sample-go-rabbitmq/README.md

 rabbitmq-consumer   0         0         0            0           3s
 ```

 [This consumer](https://github.com/kedacore/sample-go-rabbitmq/blob/master/cmd/receive/receive.go) is set to consume one message per instance, sleep for 1 second, and then acknowledge completion of the message.
 This is used to simulate work.
+The [`ScaledObject` included in the above deployment](deploy/deploy-consumer.yaml) is set to scale to a minimum of 0 replicas on no events, and up to a maximum of 30 replicas on heavy events (optimizing for a queue length of 5 message per replica).
+After 30 seconds of no events the replicas will be scaled down (cooldown period).
+These settings can be changed on the `ScaledObject` as needed.

 ### Publishing messages to the queue

 #### Deploy the publisher job

-The following job will publish 600 messages to the "hello" queue the deployment is listening to.
-As the queue builds up, KEDA will help the horizontal pod autoscaler add more and more pods until the queue is drained after about 2 minutes and up to 100 concurrent pods.
-You can modify the exact number of messages in the `deploy-publisher-job.yaml` file.
-You can also control the min and max replicas in the `deploy-consumer.yaml` file.
+The following job will publish 300 messages to the "hello" queue the deployment is listening to.
+As the queue builds up, KEDA will help the horizontal pod autoscaler add more and more pods until the queue is drained after about 2 minutes and up to 30 concurrent pods.
+You can modify the exact number of published messages in the `deploy-publisher-job.yaml` file.

 ```cli
 kubectl apply -f deploy/deploy-publisher-job.yaml